puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 Navigation to a neutral site will stay where it started - either Microsoft Edge or IE mode.
 Additionally, configuring neutral sites ensures that modern applications using the same authentication servers are not impacted.

-You can configure neutral sites directly in the site list XML:
+You can configure neutral sites by checking the box for Standalone IE in the Enterprise Mode Site List Manager tool or by directly updating the site list XML:

 ``` xml
 <site url="login.contoso.com">